Industry News

 Project objectives

-Target audience and personas
+The target audience and personas

-Key message and positioning
+The key message and positioning

 Technical and organisational constraints